Saina Al-Humaidi

-Saina Al-Humaidi (صنيع الحميدي; also spelled Snay Lehmaidi) is a village in the municipality of Umm Salal in Qatar.
-The village has been inhabited primarily by the Al-Humaidi tribe for several decades.
+Saina Al-Humaidi (صنيع الحميدي; also spelled Snay Lehmaidi) is a Qatari village in the municipality of Umm Salal.
+The village has been inhabited primarily by the Al-Humaidi tribe for decades.

 Etymology

-In Arabic, "sana" is a term used to denote an area where water accumulates.
+In Arabic, sana is a term used to denote an area where water accumulates.
 The term may also refer to the type of wood used in a barrier enclosing a water reservoir.

 Infrastructure

-The number of housing units stand at about 15, all being owned by the Al-Humaidi.
+The village has only 15 housing units, all owned by the Al-Humaidi.
 There is a mosque in the area, called "Smra Bin Muawiya".
 The village is typified by poor sanitation and a lack of facilities.
-Resident typically travel to Umm Qarn, 2 km away, to purchase products.
+Resident typically travel to Umm Qarn, a village 2 km away, to purchase products.